 The basic tenant of lean manufacturing is that a factory becomes leaner when waste is reduced.
 A lean factory is an efficient factory.
 And an efficient factory will have higher production capability and make products with a lower defect rate."An efficient factory will have a higher production capability and make products with a lower defect rate."

-An article published by Manufacturing Global in June 2014 listed the top 10 lean manufacturers in the world, placing Intel at number 7.
+An article published in 2018 listed the top 10 lean manufacturers in the world, placing Intel at number 4.
 “Five years ago, it took us 14 weeks to introduce a new chip to our factory; now it takes 10 days.
 We were the first Intel factory to achieve these times using Lean principles,” said one factory manager at an Intel plant in Ireland.

 How does lean manufacturing work?